ray-project/ray/doc/source/rllib-env.rst

 There are two ways to scale experience collection with Gym environments:

     1. **Vectorization within a single process:** Though many envs can very achieve high frame rates per core, their throughput is limited in practice by policy evaluation between steps.
 For example, even small TensorFlow models incur a couple milliseconds of latency to evaluate.
-This can be worked around by creating multiple envs per process, and batching policy evaluations across these envs.
+This can be worked around by creating multiple envs per process and batching policy evaluations across these envs.

-      You can configure ``{"num_envs": M}`` to have RLlib create ``M`` simultaneously run environments per worker.
+      You can configure ``{"num_envs": M}`` to have RLlib create ``M`` concurrent environments per worker.
 RLlib auto-vectorizes Gym environments via `VectorEnv.wrap() <https://github.com/ray-project/ray/blob/master/python/ray/rllib/utils/vector_env.py>`__.

     2. **Distribute across multiple processes:** You can also have RLlib create multiple processes (Ray actors) for experience collection.
-In most algorithms this can be controlled by setting the ``{"num_workers": N}`` config var.
+In most algorithms this can be controlled by setting the ``{"num_workers": N}`` config.

 .. image:: throughput.png